DUI & DMV

 Many Law Enforcement vehicles have video cameras mounted on them and, depending on the facts of your case, we should be able obtain a copy of the video and audio that was recorded during your arrest.
 With that video we may be able to prove the officer put false information in his or her report.
 We have seen many cases where the officer says that our client exhibited slurred speech but when we obtain the recording, our client’s speech is crystal clear.
 The officer may write in the report that you were swerving, or failed to stop at a stop sign, or your taillight was out; the video may show that report is false.
 All officers will state that you performed poorly on the FSTs.
 Again, video can disprove these allegations.
 If there is no video of your arrest (many Law Enforcement Agencies refuse to use video cameras precisely for the reasons stated above), we can still fight whether you were impaired based on your performance on the FSTs.

-FSTs are a series of tests designed to detect alcohol impairment in an individual, and they are frequently used by the officer to try to prove that you were DUI.
+FSTs are a series of coordination tests that are designed to detect alcohol impairment in an individual, and they are frequently used by the officer to try to prove that you were DUI.
 These tests are unique because the officer giving these tests must be adequately trained to administer them.
 Frequently, the officer is clueless about how to administer these tests and this will be evident from the police report.
 Even if the officer is adequately trained to administer FSTS, your performance on the tests may show that you were not impaired despite what the officer says.

 We have Experts available in the field of FSTS who can testify on your behalf at the DMV hearing.